Too Many Frames, Not All Useful: Efficient Strategies for Long-Form Video QA: Method

 Our visual templating module partitions the $T_b$ frames into sets of 8 ordered by their confidence scores, arranges frame sets as grids to form a collage-style image, and annotates that image with visually identifiable tags corresponding to each frame.
 We further illustrate this process in \Cref{fig:vis} (see Visual Templating column).
-Each of these visual templated images also contain a subset of the keywords that correspond to their 8 images.
+Each of these visual templated images also contain a subset of keywords that correspond to their 8 images.
 These resulting visual templated images along with a prompt containing their associated keywords and instructions to select a frame subset based on valid association between keywords and images (see \Cref{app:prompt_fkd} for details) are input to the VLM.
 The output of the VLM is used to select a subset of each 8 image group.
-These frames are collected as the output of the FKD stage, overall resulting in $T_c$ frames.
+These frames are collected as output of the FKD stage, overall resulting in $T_c$ frames.

-The purpose of the initial visual templating module is to allow reasoning across a set of frames using the image-text VLM (which is trained to process a single image at at time).
-This partitioning of the input $T_b$ frames is performed based on confidence scores from the prior stage.
+The purpose of the initial visual templating module is to allow reasoning across a set of frames using the image-text VLM (which is trained to process a single image at time).
+This partitioning of the input $T_b$ frames is performed based on confidence scores from the prior stage and timestamps.
 The eight frames with top confidence scores are grouped into the first visual template, followed by the next eight and so forth.
-This ensures the VLM selects both high confidence concepts and low confidence concepts, accounting for biases and weaknesses in our CKD stage VLM.
-Our intuition is that such a mechanism allows to best utilize the complimentary strengths of two different VLMs from CKD and FKD stages for better frame selection overall.
+This ensures the VLM selects both high confidence concepts and low confidence concepts, accounting for biases and weaknesses in our CKD stage.
+After that, we temporally reorder some image sets with low confidence scores to cover keyframes distributed across long-range segments, while the sets with high confidence scores concentrate on keyframes in short-range segments.
+A total of 16 low-score frames are temporally reordered in this process.
+The algorithm is described in \Cref{alg:fkd} and the prompting technique is explained in \Cref{app:prompt_fkd}.
+Our intuition is that such a mechanism allows one to best utilize the complementary strengths of two different VLMs from CKD and FKD stages for better frame selection overall.

-Our secondary contribution is a strategy for frame caption generation taking into account their sequential nature.
-We refer to this module as \vlmfull (\vlm).

-In contract to the standard approach of independent frame captioning, we explore how per-frame caption generation can be conditioned on captions of previous frames.
-The VLM used to generate frame descriptions is additionally provided with the caption of one previous frame alongside suitable prompting and templating (details in \Cref{app:vlm}).

-This is motivated by accounting frame sequential order as well as the presence of redundancy across frames.
-We discover how this minimal modification to the caption generation strategy results in improved captions, both avoiding caption redundancy and focusing on subtle details in videos (see examples in \Cref{app:vlm}).